Loving God. Caring about you.

 There is Hope in Jesus

-Accepting that you need help is a good place to be.
-Coming to trust that Jesus loves you and possesses the power to heal you is another important step toward recovery.
+Accepting that we need help is a good place to be.
+Coming to trust that Jesus loves us and possesses the power to heal us is another important step toward recovery.

 Jesus is especially interested in helping the weak and helpless.
-He invites everyone—including the addicted—to a new start.
-No matter your past, there is hope for your future when you surrender your life to Christ.
+He invites everyone—including the powerless—to a new start.
+No matter our past, there is hope for our future when we surrender our life to Christ.

 "Come to me, all you who are weary and burdened, and I will give you rest."